 Their aim is to encourage the sustainable production of sufficient healthy and nutritious food to meet the needs of all of the world’s people, now and in the future.

-This ambitious paper demonstrates the power of interdisciplinary thinking, involving the work of seven departments in three faculties, brought together via the Sheffield Sustainable Food Futures (SheFF) group.
+An agenda for integrated system-wide interdisciplinary agri-food research demonstrates the power of interdisciplinary thinking.
+It came about through the work of 7 departments in 3 faculties via the Sheffield Sustainable Food Futures group.

-- a method for analysing the ethical, legal and political tensions that characterise such systems using deliberative fora.
+Secondly, a method for analysing the ethical, legal and political tensions that characterise such systems using deliberative fora.

 The paper concludes by proposing an agenda for research that combines these two approaches.

-Past research has focused on different parts of the system in isolation: for example, considering agricultural production only in terms of genetic improvement of crops whilst ignoring environmental impacts of unsustainable practices or the effect on human health.
+Past research has focused on different parts of the system in isolation.
+For example, considering agricultural production only in terms of genetic improvement of crops, whilst ignoring environmental impacts of unsustainable practices or the effect on human health.
 Making connections between these domains suggests that what is good for the environment is also good for our health.

-Reform of the way we produce and consume food is vital if we are to achieve just and sustainable outcomes, and Sheffield is leading the way in demonstrating how to carry out the interdisciplinary research needed to achieve this objective.
+Reform of the way we produce and consume food is vital if we are to achieve just and sustainable outcomes.
+And Sheffield is leading the way in demonstrating how to carry out the interdisciplinary research needed to achieve this objective.